 Whether you’re a critical thinker, a natural leader, or just love a good-spirited debate, the Politics (BA) program at Acadia University could be for you!

 Politics at Acadia is a great place to bring political theories and ideas to life.
-Through this program, you’ll learn to identify and unpack complex problems that influence and shape local communities and countries around the world.
+You’ll learn to identify and unpack complex problems that influence and shape local communities and countries around the world.
 Developing these types of analytical tools will not only strengthen your understanding of power and governance, but will also help you, and the people around you, become more active citizens.

 What can I do with a Politics degree?

 Now, you’re probably thinking, “What if I don’t want to become a Politician?”
 Fear not!
-The cool thing about studying Politics is that the skills you learn are easily transferrable to sectors outside law and politics.
+When studying Politics the skills you learn are easily transferrable to sectors outside law and politics.
 That means you’ve got options!